 *Should this page not display current dates please click here

 Ever wanted to grow your own mushrooms?
-In this hands-on workshop, you will be shown the secrets to successfully growing mushrooms at home.
+In this hands-on introductory workshop, you will be shown the secrets to successfully growing mushrooms at home.
 You will learn the growing methods for pink and yellow oyster mushrooms and Lions Maine mushrooms, including inoculation and sterilisation and be introduced to basic mycology. undertake practical sessions and how to start master cultures and make liquid mycelium.

 You will be using alcohol for sterilisation.
 Bring along latex gloves if you want to avoid pure alcohol on your hands.